Watch real Users. Understand Why User Struggle.

 The Solution

-How to Get Started with Session Replay — A Practical Roadmap
+Getting Started with Session Replay: A Practical Guide

 You don't need to record every session across your entire site from day one.
 Here's a phased approach that minimizes complexity and maximizes early value.